mercedesb/google-sheets-pairing/README.md

 ## Usage
 ```
-ruby matcher.rb
+ruby main.rb
 ```

-You will be prompted for a Mentor Sheet Id and a Mentee Sheet Id.
-These can be found in the url of your Google Sheets.
+You will be prompted for a Spreadsheet Id.
+This can be found in the url of your Google Sheets.

 https://docs.google.com/spreadsheets/d/**the_id_is_found_here_and_is_rather_long**/edit#gid=0

+You can also pass the argument in rather than wait for input `ruby main.rb SPREADSHEET_ID`

 ## Running the tests